Electric vehicle warning sounds: Ford

 The 2012 Ford Focus Electric was planned to include warning sounds for pedestrians.
 Ford Motor Company developed four alternative sounds, and in June 2011 involved the electric car fans by asking them to pick their favorite from the four potential warning sounds through the Focus Electric Facebook page.
 However, ultimately Ford decided to hold off including warning sounds unless federal legislation required it, and no such system was implemented on the production vehicle.

 General Motors

 General Motors' first commercially available plug-in hybrid electric vehicle, the Chevrolet Volt, introduced in December 2010, includes warning sounds for pedestrians.
-GM's system is called Pedestrian-Friendly Alert System and it is manually activated by the driver, but future generations will probably include a passive system.
+GM's system is called Pedestrian-Friendly Alert System and it is manually activated by the driver.
 The automaker conducted a test with a group of the visually challenged at Milford Proving Grounds in order to evaluate the audible warning systems on the Volt when a pedestrian is in the car's proximity.
 The system uses the car's horn to emit a series of warning chirps, like a low tone of a horn, enough to provide an alert but not to startle.
 According to GM engineers, the biggest challenge is "developing an active system that can distinguish a pedestrian from another vehicle"; otherwise, the sound will go off frequently, producing noise pollution instead.